OpenSRQt/OpenSR/README.md

 - **No Automatic Setup**: Currently there is no script for automatic resources preparation and symlink creation on Windows, so manual setup is required
 - **Build Limitations**: Build functionality has not been extensively tested on Windows
 - **Platform Issues**: Some platform-specific issues may occur
-- **GUI Testing**: GUI testing may require additional setup and configuration
+- **GUI Testing and Code Coverage**: GUI testing and gcovr may require additional setup and configuration

 For detailed instructions on manual resource setup, please refer to the [Detailed Manual Setup](#detailed-manual-setup) section.
 Windows users will need to use appropriate Windows utilities to perform the equivalent operations (such as using `mklink` for symlinks instead of `ln -s`).